Grand Canyon Scenic Airlines

-Grand Canyon Scenic Airlines is an American regional airline based in Paradise, Nevada, United States.
-It operates sightseeing flights from Boulder City Municipal Airport in Boulder City, Nevada.
+Grand Canyon Scenic Airlines is an American air charter company, operating sightseeing flights under Part 135 of the US Federal Aviation Regulations.
+It is based in Paradise in the state of Nevada.
+Using a fleet of Cessna 208B Grand Caravan and de Havilland Canada DHC-6 Twin Otter high-wing light aircraft, it operates sightseeing flights of the Grand Canyon from several locations, including Boulder City Municipal Airport in Boulder City, Nevada.
 Scenic has been owned by Grand Canyon Airlines since 2008.

 History

 Scenic Airlines was started by John and Elizabeth Seibold and their single engine Cessna airplane in North Las Vegas Airport in 1967.
 Between 1967 and 1993 Scenic Airlines grew to be one of the world's largest fixed-wing air tour operations.
 In 2000, John Seibold was recognized by the Las Vegas Review Journal as being one of the most influential businessmen in Las Vegas in the previous 100 years.
 In 1977, Scenic Airlines purchased the design and manufacturing rights to turboprop-powered conversions of the Cessna 402 and Cessna 414 from American Jet Industries.
 In 1983, the airline co-developed modifications to the de Havilland Canada DHC-6 Twin Otter to make it more suitable for use as an air tour airplane.
 The airline eventually moved to Las Vegas's Harry Reid International Airport (LAS), formerly known as McCarran International Airport.